 Physical Fitness in Public Safety

 Cities are not required by federal or state laws to administer pre-employment medical examinations or physical ability tests for firefighters or police officers.
-Even the Occupational Safety and Health Administration Respiratory Protection Standard does not require a complete medical examination for firefighters, but does require a medical questionaire, medical screening, and fit test to determine if a firefighter can wear a respirator.
+Even the Occupational Safety and Health Administration Respiratory Protection Standard does not require a complete medical examination for firefighters, but does require a medical questionnaire, medical screening, and fit test to determine if a firefighter can wear a respirator.
 Cities may administer medical examinations or physical ability tests so long as the tests do not have an adverse impact on a protected class (42 U.S.C., Section 2000 e-(h)).
-A protected class would be persons protected by the Federal Civil Rights Act by virtue of their age, race, color, religion, sex, or national origin or the Americans with Disabilities Act.
+A protected class would be persons protected by the Federal Civil Rights Act by virtue of their age, race, color, religion, sex, or national origin, or the Americans with Disabilities Act.

 NFPA 1582 Chapter 7 of the standard addresses the Occupational Medical Evaluation of Members (incumbent).
 The standard specifies that medical evaluations shall be conducted as a baseline for surveillance and annually thereafter.